dougeby/IntuneDocs/intune/devices-wipe.md

     |User autologon||

-7. To confirm the factory reset, select **Yes**.
+7. To confirm the wipe, select **Yes**.

-If the device is on and connected, the **Factory reset** action propagates across all device types in less than 15 minutes.
+If the device is on and connected, the **Wipe** action propagates across all device types in less than 15 minutes.

 ## Retire